robin-rpr/calos/doc/faq.rst

   $ ls /tmp/alpine:3.17/rootfs
   bin  etc   lib    mnt  proc  run   srv  tmp  var dev  home  media  opt  root  sbin  sys  usr
-  $ ch-run /tmp/alpine:3.17/rootfs -- cat /etc/alpine-release
+  $ clearly run /tmp/alpine:3.17/rootfs -- cat /etc/alpine-release
   3.9.5

-How do I authenticate with SSH during :code:`ch-image` build?
+How do I authenticate with SSH during :code:`clearly image` build?
 -------------------------------------------------------------

 The simplest approach is to run the `SSH agent
-<https://man.openbsd.org/ssh-agent>`_ on the host. :code:`ch-image` then
+<https://man.openbsd.org/ssh-agent>`_ on the host. :code:`clearly image` then
 leverages this with two steps:

   1. pass environment variable :code:`SSH_AUTH_SOCK` into the build, with no